-Matcha White Chocolate Bark is the low-key, high-dazzle sweet that's perfect to put on a dessert board or give as a Holiday gift, or eat as a midnight snack.
+Matcha White Chocolate Bark is the low-key, high-dazzle sweet that's perfect to put on a dessert board or give as a Holiday gift, or eat as a (healthy!) midnight snack.
 If you really want to make it festive and special, add bright green pistachios!
+Shall we?

 Matcha White Chocolate Barks are so pretty and luxurious with their swirly base studded with nuts, no one will suspect you threw them together in just a few minutes, no exaggeration.
 It requires max 10 minutes because you melt the chocolate in the microwave oven.
 You can use any kind of nuts that are roasted, salted, and already shelled.
 I love pistachios during the Holidays because they're a little bit of luxury, and the green color is so striking.